Emotional Regulation

 Getting more specific about how we feel

-We often describe our emotions broadly — saying we’re sad or surprised.
-But sometimes, it helps to go deeper.
+We often describe our emotions using broad labels, such as saying we’re sad or surprised.
+But sometimes, it helps to go deeper so we can understand where these feelings may be coming from.

-What we call surprised might actually be shocked or startled.
-What we call sad might be lonely or disappointed.
+For example, what we call surprised might actually be shocked or startled, or what we call sad might be lonely or disappointed.

 Explore more visuals